ABOUT BRIDGET

 Local Inspiration

-I live in North Somerset and have a holiday home in Cornwall, and the stunning land and seascapes in these areas are where my inspiration comes from.
+I have a passion for creating art in many forms and I split my time between North Somerset and Cornwall.
+The stunning land and seascapes in these areas are where my inspiration comes from.
 Over the years I have developed a deep awareness of, and intense relationship with, these places.
 Some are related to my childhood memories and therefore imbued with a deep sense of time.

 I am also drawn to secret and secluded places, such as meadows, woodland and hedgerows, where I find captivating and exhilarating subjects to paint all year round.
 I try to produce work that captures the beauty of nature, and that reminds us of the things often taken for granted in our increasingly busy lives.